micha/resty/README.markdown

     `GET /blogs.json |jsawk -n 'out(this.title)' # prints all the blog titles`

-The included `pp` script will pretty-print JSON for you.
+  * The included `pp` script will pretty-print JSON for you.
 You just need to install the JSON perl module from CPAN.

-      GET /blogs.json |pp
+    `GET /blogs.json |pp # pretty-prints the JSON output from resty`